 The Center for Russian, East European, and Eurasian Studies (CREES) is one of the nation's leading institutes for interdisciplinary research and training on Russia, Central and Eastern Europe, and Eurasia.
 First designated as a Slavic Language and Area Center in 1959, CREES currently awards U.S. Department of Education-supported Foreign Language and Area Studies Fellowships for this broad world area.
 Regional strengths include Russia, Central Europe (especially Poland and the Czech and Slovak Republics), Southeastern Europe (notably former Yugoslavia), the Caucasus (particularly Armenia), and Central Asia.
 An affiliate of the Weiser Center for Europe and Eurasia and constituent unit of the International Institute, CREES is the home of the Copernicus Program in Polish Studies.

 - Has over 70 outstanding affiliated faculty area specialists and visiting scholars who offer more than 150 courses each year on the business, cultures, demography, economics, history, languages, law, literatures, politics, public policy, and social organization of the region.

-- Offers an interdisciplinary undergraduate concentration; undergraduate minors; master's degree; concurrent bachelor's/master's degrees; graduate certificate; and graduate-level dual degree programs with professional schools in business, law, and public policy
+- Offers an interdisciplinary undergraduate major; master's degree; concurrent bachelor's/master's degrees; graduate certificate; and graduate-level dual degree programs with professional schools in business, law, and public policy.

 - Administers a range of student funding opportunities, including Foreign Language and Area Studies Fellowships, conference travel awards, and grants to support research and internships in the region.